Hollywood Road: History

-Hollywood Road was the second road to be built when the colony of Hong Kong was founded, after Queen's Road Central.
-It was the first to be completed.
+When the colony of Hong Kong was founded, Hollywood Road was the second road to be built after Queen's Road Central, but it was the first to be completed.
 Like most major roads in the early years of the colony, Hollywood Road was built by the Royal Engineers.
 More than 100 years ago, Hollywood Road was rather close to the coastline.
-In those days, foreign merchants and sailors would put up the antiques and artefacts they "collected" from China for sale here on their way back to Europe.
-This is how Hollywood Road began its role as an antique market.
-The 1960 Hollywood film The World of Suzie Wong was shot in part in Hollywood Road.
-An old wood-built building was re-constructed as a bar for the movie.
+In those days, foreign merchants and sailors docked their vessels nearby, and sold the antiques and artefacts they had "collected" from China on their way back to Europe.
+Hollywood Road became famous as an antique market, and remains so today.

 There was a Union Church in the street founded in 1844 by the Reverend James Legge, a Scottish missionary who had been sent to Hong Kong in 1843 by the London Missionary Society.
 The first Union Church was built in 1845 on Hollywood Road above Central.
-Every Sunday an English language service was held in the morning and a Chinese language service in the afternoon.
+Every Sunday an English language service was held in the morning, and a Chinese language service in the afternoon.
 The Church was later relocated to a new site on Staunton Street.

-In the afternoon of 15 December 1941, during the Battle of Hong Kong, a stick Japanese bombs hit the junction of Old Bailey Street and Caine Road, the junction of Pottinger Street and Hollywood Road, Wellington Street and the Central Police Station.
-The bombing was part of a systematic bombardment of the Hong Kong Island's north shore that was launched on that day.
+On the afternoon of 15 December 1941, during the Battle of Hong Kong, Japanese bombs hit the junction of Old Bailey Street and Caine Road, the junction of Pottinger Street and Hollywood Road, Wellington Street and the Central Police Station.
+The attack – which had been launched that day – was the start of a systematic bombardment of Hong Kong Island's north shore.
+North Point Power Station was severely damaged during the raids.

+The 1960 Hollywood film The World of Suzie Wong was shot in part in Hollywood Road; an old wooden building on the road was transformed into a bar for the movie.